powsybl/powsybl-open-loadflow/docs/loadflow/parameters.md

   loadPowerFactorConstant: true
 ```

-At the moment, overriding the parameters by a JSON file is not supported by OpenLoadFlow.
+At the moment, overriding the parameters by a JSON file is not supported by Open Load Flow.